jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 ![A running web application][10]

-Although it's great that the application is running, it's not interesting as it is.
-You will need to push updates to it.
+Although it's great that the application is running, you will want to modify it to make it more interesting.

 You can work with your application code in many ways.
 For example, with autodeploy, you can modify the code that runs in your app by pushing the changes to a Git repository.
 The mechanism that implements autodeploy is provided by the IBM® Bluemix™ DevOps Services, but more about that later.